Introduction

 Dallas Mavericks

-- Daniel Gafford: Rebounding machine with 15 boards in both games, a key asset (ESPN.com).
+- Daniel Gafford: Rebounding machine (15 boards in both games), critical for Dallas’s interior game (web:4).

-Dallas’ transition play and shooting efficiency (56% in February) are strengths, but injuries and Dončić’s absence have hurt consistency (Mavs Moneyball).
+Dallas’s transition play and 56% shooting in February show promise, but injuries (Kleber, Davis) and Dončić’s absence hurt consistency (web:8).

 Fantasy and Betting Insights